contentful/contentful-management.js/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist (check all before merging)

 - [ ] Both unit and integration tests are passing
-- [ ] There are not breaking changes
+- [ ] There are no breaking changes

 When adding a new method: